It is becoming easier to be a spectator in life than a participant.

 Yes, it’s risky to invest your money.
 Yes, it’s risky to drive a car.
 Yes, it’s risky to enter a relationship.

-But wait until you see what happens when you don’t risk any of those things!Everyone knows who Jesus Christ was, but no one remembers who carried his cross.
+But wait until you see what happens when you don’t risk any of those things!Everyone talks about Jesus Christ, but no one talks about who speared him in the side.
 Click To Tweet

 Stop being a spectator